 by Layla Vanderslice

-The 10-20-70 Rule from George Clason’s book, The Richest Man in Babylon, creates a stable foundation and balance in our finances.
-Without balance we can easily be thrown off track.
+The 10-20-70 rule for Money from George Clason’s book, The Richest Man in Babylon, creates a stable foundation and balance in our finances.
+Without balance, we can easily be thrown off track.

 When my son got his first bike, we spent countless hours trying to teach him to ride, but he still couldn’t get the hang of it.
 My mother was finally the one who successfully taught him the fine art of riding his new bike.

 Fast forward eight years to our daughter’s first bike.
 Her bike was different than our son’s.
 She started with a balance bike that didn’t have pedals.
 It sat low to the ground and was powered by pushing off with her feet and balancing as she rode down the sidewalk.

 Once she learned to balance, she was then ready for a “real” bike with pedals and all.
 From her first ride, she was balancing and just had to learn to pedal before taking off on the trails.
 The difference between these riding experiences for each of our children was significant.
 Our daughter learned much faster than our son because she learned to balance the bike first.

 To establish financial balance with the 10-20-70 Rule for budgeting, your income is divided into three distinct categories representing your Past, Present, and Future.

 The first thing to consider in the 10-20-70 rule is your future.
 Your future represents the first 10% of your income.
 This is the amount of money you get to save each month to help you start building your financial goals.
 When you realize the value that you offer to your family and others it’s not difficult to see that you should be worth at least 10% of your income